gazcn007/world-travel-icon-booklet/README.md

 A collection of World Map Icons in SVG for my own interests.

 ## Sources
-- All the icons are taken from [flaticon](https://www.flaticon.com/)
+- All icons are taken from [flaticon](https://www.flaticon.com/)
+- All icons are in Lineal Style